 5. Logs and reports are easily generated

 As organizations evolve, so do their telephony needs.
 Being able to quickly analyze usage trends and historical data will allow you to understand how employees are using the phone system and any problems callers may be experiencing.
-Look for a phone system that gives you easy access to call logs and allows you create reports as needed or on a scheduled basis.
+Look for a call center phone system that gives you easy access to call logs and allows you create reports as needed or on a scheduled basis.
 This will allow you to make data-driven decisions about your phone system.

 6. Call center managers can make changes without IT’s help